nbcommunication/MarkupJsonldModels/API.md

 ### The populated model for a page

 `$page->jsonldOutput` returns the **final, placeholder-populated** JSON-LD string for an eligible page, exactly as the module would output it in the head.
-Returns `null` for pages whose template is not eligible.

 ```php
 $output = $page->jsonldOutput;